zaratan/thp_next_session_2/Projet1/configuration/readme.md

 ### Why?

 We need a test framework right away.
-This way, rails will generate the different files correctly.
+This way, rails will generate files properly.
-I'd rather like Rspec as its syntax is more readable and the tests look good.
+I rather like Rspec as its syntax is more readable and the tests look good.

 ### Must have